baylahnm/nbcon-v1/docs/2-ORGANIZATION_SUMMARY.md

 ## 🎯 **Complete Account Isolation Achieved**

-The NBCON Pro project has been completely reorganized with a clean, account-specific architecture that provides **complete isolation** between different user roles.
+The nbcon project has been completely reorganized with a clean, account-specific architecture that provides **complete isolation** between different user roles.

 ## 🏗️ **Current Architecture**